 Technical Assistance Grants - 2015

-The Spring 2015 grant round awarded $19,923 to seven projects in seven counties.
+The Spring 2015 Technical Assistance Grant round awarded $19,923 to seven projects in seven counties.

-The Fall 2015 grant round awarded $28,690 to ten projects in ten counties using $18,690 from NYSCA and a generous contribution of $10,000 from the Erie Canalway National Heritage Corridor.
+The Fall 2015 grant round awarded $28,690 to 10 projects in 10 counties using $18,690 from NYSCA and a generous contribution of $10,000 from the Erie Canalway National Heritage Corridor.
 Funds from the Canalway were specifically distributed within the corridor, and recipients are indicated with an asterisk.

 Gowanda’s Historic Hollywood Theater, Ltd.